newsomc/dotfiles/README.md

     cd dotfiles
     make clean && make

-Once installed you will need to run `:BundleInstall` in order to get all the plugins from their own repositories.
+Once installed you will need to run `:BundleInstall` the first time that you run vim in order to get all the plugins from their own repositories.